SunilDeveloper7/whiteboard-wednesday-array-helpers/readme.md

 - Don't take in any arguments.
 Instead, you'll use `this`, which, in any method, is the object it's called on.
 So in the example above, in the call to `nums.average()`, `this` is the array `[5, 10, 3, 6]`.
 - Iterate through `this`, summing up all the numbers, and `return` that sum.
 - Now do the same for `Array.prototype.average`, BUT, this time, use your `sum` method you just declared, which you can access using `this.sum()`.
 Remember that it returns a value that you can use!
+- If you want to test it, run the `nums` example above and see if you get the same result!